gvergnaud/ts-pattern/README.md

 Wim Jongeneel released his own npm package for pattern matching. `ts-pattern` has a few notable differences:

-- `ts-patterns`'s goal is to be a well unit-tested, production ready library.
+- `ts-patterns`'s goal is to be a well unit-tested, well documented, production ready library.
 - It supports more data structures, like tuples, sets and maps.
-- It provides a "catch all", `__`.
+- It provides a "catch all" pattern: `__`.
 - It supports deep selection with the `select()` function.
 - Its type inference works on deeper patterns and is well tested.